rebecca1230/Data-Analysis/Class 5-2/README.md

 + She needs 9 or 10 correct for us to reject the null.
 + In other words, she does not need to get all correct.
 She can make one mistake.

-[G] Rather than having the null hypothesis to be she's guessing 50% 50%, let's change the null hypothesis to "she can get 60% or fewer of the time."
+[7] Rather than having the null hypothesis to be she's guessing 50% 50%, let's change the null hypothesis to "she can get 60% or fewer of the time."
 ```
 tests = rbinom( n = 1000, size = 10, prob = 0.6)
 quantile(tests, probs = c(0.025, 0.975))